Divy1211/IntroToPython/docs/arguments.md

 # prints 750.0
 ```

+!!! info "Order, Order"
-Note1: Keyword arguments are always passed to the function after positional arguments!
+    Keyword arguments are always passed to the function after positional arguments!

-Thus, `simple_interest(15, time = 5, 1000)` isn't allowed, but `simple_interest(15, 5, principle = 1000)` is
+    Thus, `#!py simple_interest(15, time = 5, 1000)` isn't allowed, but `#!py simple_interest(15, 5, principle = 1000)` is

+!!! warning "Duplicate Arguments"
-Note2: An argument cannot be called as both a positonal and a keyword argument IN THE SAME function call! `simple_interest(15, 5, rate = 15)` would not be valid since it calls rate as both a positional and a keyword argument
+    An argument cannot be called as both a positional and a keyword argument IN THE SAME function call! `#!py simple_interest(15, 5, rate = 15)` would not be valid since it calls rate as both a positional and a keyword argument

 ## 5. Arbitrary Arguments(*args)
 When an unknown or "arbitrary" number of arguments are passed to a function, they are known as Arbitrary Arguments